chainguard-demo/cs-workshop/train-the-trainer/developer-track/README.md

 ## CLI Demo

-### Demo script to showcase the following CLI commands
+This is a demo script that showcases the following CLI commands.

 * Tag History API
 * chainctl images diff